CountChu/ChatGptAnswerPdf/README.md

 The app generates answers of ChatGPT and saves them in HTML and PDF files by running answer.py, tohtml.py, and topdf.py.

-The answers are found in Markdown chat files and organized by question set files with extension TXT in a specific format.
+The answers are found in Markdown chat files and organized by question set files with extension yaml in a YAML format.

 The chat files are captured by the Chrome plugin [ChatGPT to Markdown](https://chatopenai.pro/chatgpt-to-markdown/) or converted by chat2md.py from conversations.json.